simone-coelho/decision-service/README.md

 {
     "types": {
         "experiment": {
-            "description": "the details of the experiment",
-            "props": {
+            "description": "Activates an A/B test for a user, deciding whether they qualify for the experimen", "props": {
                 "experiment_key": [
                     "string",